 sudo systemctl restart apache2

 Installing libapache2-mod-php8.4 automatically enables the PHP module and switches Apache from mpm_event to mpm_prefork.
-Use the full apache2ctl path below because Debian commonly keeps /usr/sbin outside an unprivileged SSH user’s default PATH.
+The full apache2ctl path avoids Debian’s common default where /usr/sbin is outside an unprivileged SSH user’s PATH.

 php_module (shared)